 At Your Best You Are Love: Aging & Dating

-The older I get, the less I'm able to tolerate certain things from people and the more comfortable I am with being upfront.
-I've learned my likes/dislikes as it relates to what I would want from my significant other.
+My tolerance of nonsense has decreased as I've gotten older.
+I've learned my likes/dislikes as it relates to what I want from my significant other.
 I've also taken note of what I bring to the table and if nothing else, I know I'm hella dope (dope = cool), which took a long time for me to believe.
 However, even though I've learned all of these things, I'm still...S-I-N-G-L-E.

 Ageist Thoughts Towards Aging & Dating

-In today's society, we all know there's a high possibility of ageism showing up in any aspect of our lives.
+Ageism can show up in any aspect of our life.
 So, it shouldn't be surprising when ageism pops up in the dating world.
 Think of how many ageist thoughts you've had as it relates to dating, especially if you're currently single.
 Thoughts like:

 "Nobody wants someone as old as me."

 "I'm too old to get back out there and try to meet new people."

 "Since I haven't found anyone by now, I probably never will."

 Like I said earlier, during this journey of singledom (I made that word up, juuuust go with it), I've learned a lot about myself.
 However, past experiences have taken me through several stages that I think we should discuss.

 The Breakdown of "At Your Best" Lyrics

 There are three stages I feel we all go through when we start considering the whole "putting ourselves out there" in the dating world.
 The Awkward stage, the Apprehension stage, the Available stage, and then recognizing that At Your Best, You Are Love.